 We cannot investigate criminal offences.
-The police must be contacted about suspected illegal activity at the property.
-Examples of behaviour that must be reported to the police include: a neighbour being either physically or verbally harassed by another neighbour, threats with weapons, domestic violence, suspected illegal drug activity, stalking and theft.
+Contact the police about suspected illegal activity at a property.
+Examples of behaviour that must be reported to the police includes: a neighbour being either physically or verbally harassed by another neighbour, threats with weapons, domestic and family violence, suspected illegal drug activity, stalking and theft.

 Can I make an anonymous complaint?